U.S. Justice Dept seeks expedited ruling in Trump special master case | Law-Order

 U.S. Justice Dept seeks expedited ruling in Trump special master case

 The U.S. Justice Department on Friday moved to expedite its appeal of an order appointing a special master to review all of the records the FBI seized from former President Donald Trump's Florida estate.
-In a court filing late on Friday, the Justice Department said its inability to access the non-classified documents held at Trump's estate is still hampering significant aspects of its investigation on the retention of government records at the Florida property that pertain to the classified records.
+In a court filing late on Friday, the Justice Department said its inability to access the non-classified documents is still hampering significant aspects of its investigation on the retention of government records at Trump's Mar-a-Lago estate.

 The U.S. Justice Department on Friday moved to expedite its appeal of an order appointing a special master to review all of the records the FBI seized from former President Donald Trump's Florida estate.

-In a court filing late on Friday, the Justice Department said its inability to access the non-classified documents held at Trump's estate is still hampering significant aspects of its investigation on the retention of government records at the Florida property that pertain to the classified records.
+In a court filing late on Friday, the Justice Department said its inability to access the non-classified documents is still hampering significant aspects of its investigation on the retention of government records at Trump's Mar-a-Lago estate.
 The Justice Department is asking the 11th Circuit Court of Appeals to order all papers be filed in the case by Nov.
 11, and hold any necessary hearing in the case as soon as that briefing is completed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)